-On Monday, May 25, The Church of Jesus Christ of Latter-day Saints released renderings for the Cobán Guatemala Temple and the Okinawa Japan Temple.
-Though the Pacific Ocean separates the two temples, both renderings have a commonality—neither temple will be topped with the angel Moroni statue.
-Though the temples will not be the first without the iconic statue, a growing number of temples do not feature an angel Moroni statue.
+With over 50 temples announced or under construction, The Church of Jesus Christ of Latter-day Saints continues to release new temple renderings—and several new renderings show temples that will not be topped with the angel Moroni statue.
 Here are some interesting facts about temples without angel Moroni statues and a look at the current renderings for new temples.

 11 Operating Temples Do Not Have an Angel Moroni Statue